joshuanianji/devcontainer-features/src/lamdera/NOTES.md

+## Deprecation notice

+This Feature was deprecated in favor of lamdera's NPM package.
+Lamdera versioning is much better and it's easier to install and manage.

 ## Lamdera Versions

 **Latest tag is hardcoded to v1.1.0!** I'm not sure how to get the latest lamdera version automatically (without web scraping the lamdera site which won't be pretty), so currently this is the solution I have.